plone/volto/docs/source/getting-started/install.md

     ```
     The resultant build is available in the `build` folder.

-2. Run the Volto Nodejs process
+2. Run the Volto NodeJS process
     ```bash
     yarn start:prod
     ```

-    to run the node process with the production build.
+    to run the NodeJS process with the production build.
 You can also run it manually:

     ```bash
     NODE_ENV=production node build/server.js